svamsik/edge-ai-suites/metro-ai-suite/smart-traffic-intersection-agent/docs/user-guide/Overview.md

 # How It Works

-## Smart Traffic Intersection Agent

 The Smart Traffic Intersection Agent is a comprehensive traffic analysis service that provides real-time intersection monitoring, directional traffic density analysis, and Vision Language Model (VLM) powered traffic insights.
 It processes MQTT traffic data, manages camera images, and delivers intelligent traffic analysis through RESTful APIs.

 The agent supports sliding-window analysis, sustained traffic detection, and intelligent management of camera images to enhance traffic insights.

-## How It Works

-The diagram below illustrates the high-level architecture of the Smart Traffic Intelligence Agent, showcasing its core components and their interactions with external systems.
+The following figure shows the high-level architecture of the Smart Traffic Intelligence Agent, showcasing its core components and their interactions with external systems.

 <p align="center">
     <img src="./_images/ITT_architecture.png" alt="Architecture" />